sourcebots/python-lab/README.md

 Each task is presented with an example output.
 This is merely an example - feel free to write it however you wish.

+Below each task are "hints", which you can use to help you in the right direction if you need them.
+They're collapsed by default, but just click them to show them.
+See if you can complete the task without using the hints.

 ### List the operations again after each calculation

 ```